Belloche/DraftShare/Journal.md

 4-16-21

 ViewDraft is finished!
 I added required fields and added a confirmation page for better navigation to the viewDraft after you submit a draft.

+4-20-21

+I created the User object and added a getLogo method to the Draft object, now I'm adding logos to viewDraft but I can't get the image path right so I'm sending a message to slack in hopes of figuring it out.